llmonpy/llmonpy-blog/docs/ai_moat_latest.md

 An approach to get consistently good responses for a step in a pipeline is to present multiple LLMs with the same (or similar) prompt.
 The responses from the LLMs are then judged by more LLMs with the winner of each round being determined by majority vote.
 I call this approach a tournament.
 The response that wins the most rounds in the tournament is the winner.
-Each round of the tournament has a best answer and a worse answer -- **QBaWa** -- that can be used to generate better answers in the future.
+Each round of the tournament has the best answer and a worse answer -- **QBaWa** -- that can be used to generate better answers in the future.

 ### Experiments to generate QBaWa